Unconventional hybrid-order topological insulators

-These values figure out a path which encloses the zero point, as shown in Fig.~\ref{Fig:s1}(b).
-Hence we have $w^{(1)}_1=w_\text{I,V,VI}=1$ in the parameter space of enclosing this corner, implying that there are topological zero-energy states in this corner.
+These values figure out a path, which encloses the zero point and gives a nonzero winding number $w_\text{I,V,VI}=1$, as shown in Fig.~\ref{Fig:s1}(b) and \ref{Fig:s1}(c).
+It implies that this 2D unit mass field can figure out a nonzero winding number $w^{(1)}_1=w_\text{I,V,VI}=1$ along a 1D closed parameter path $\theta$ surrounding the corner, revealing that there are zero-energy states in this corner.
+For example of the corner intersected by I, II, and III surfaces, we obtain the unit mass fields as

+These values figure out a path, which can not enclose the zero point and gives a zero winding number $w_\text{I,II,III}=0$, as shown in Fig.~\ref{Fig:s1}(b) and \ref{Fig:s1}(c).
+It implies that this 2D unit mass field figures out a zero winding number $w^{(1)}_1=w_\text{I,II,II}=0$ along a 1D closed parameter path $\theta$ surrounding the corner, revealing that there is no zero-energy state in this corner.
 Similarly, we can identify $w^{(1)}_1$ for the remaining corners, the completely results are shown in Fig.~\ref{Fig:s1}(b).
-Next, we determine the topological indexes of all edges.
-For example of the edge intersected by $(100)$ and $(0\bar{1}0)$ surfaces (i.e., the edge in III and V surfaces), these effective mass fields contribute